B-AROL-O/ARNEIS/README.md

 - A lot of [LEGO&reg; Technic](https://www.lego.com/) parts
 - ... and plenty of Open Source software

+## ARNEIS Use Cases

+As we learned in the process

+> One picture worths one thousand words

+TODO: Embed ARNEIS Final Video pitch

 ## ARNEIS Project documentation

 The complete documentation of the ARNEIS project, including architecture documents and detailed instructions for reproducing the design, is available at <https://arneis.readthedocs.io/>.